New Type of Spinal Cord Stem Cell Discovered

 A group led by a University of British Columbia and Vancouver Coastal Health scientist has discovered a type of spinal cord cell that could function as a stem cell, with the ability to regenerate portions of the central nervous system in people with spinal cord injuries, multiple sclerosis or amyotrophic lateral sclerosis (Lou Gehrig's disease).

-"That is exactly where you would want these cells to be if you want to activate them with drugs while minimizing secondary damage," says Roskams, a member ICORD (International Collaboration on Repair Discoveries) and the Brain Research Center, both partnerships of UBC and the Vancouver Coastal Health Research Institute.
+"That is exactly where you would want these cells to be if you want to activate them with drugs while minimizing secondary damage," says Roskams, a member of ICORD (International Collaboration on Repair Discoveries) and the Brain Research Center, both partnerships of UBC and the Vancouver Coastal Health Research Institute.

 Roskams' team also found that radial glial cells in the spinal cord share a unique set of genes with other neural stem cells.
 Several of these - when mutated - can lead to human diseases, including some that target the nervous system.
 That discovery opens new possibilities for potential gene therapy treatments that would replace mutated, dysfunctional spinal cord cells with healthier ones produced by the radial glial cells.

-The research was supported by the Canadian Institutes of Health Research, the Michael Smith Foundation for Health Research, the Natural Sciences and Engineering Research Council of Canada and the Jack Brown and Family Alzheimer's Research Foundation.
+The research was supported by the Canadian Institutes of Health Research, the Michael Smith Foundation for Health Research, the Natural Sciences and Engineering Research Council of Canada, and the Jack Brown and Family Alzheimer's Research Foundation.

-You're reading Disabled World.
-See our homepage for informative disability news, reviews, sports, stories and how-tos.
-You can also connect with us on social media such as Twitter and Facebook or learn more about Disabled World on our about us page.
+Disabled World is an independent disability community founded in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
+See our homepage for informative reviews, exclusive stories and how-tos.
+You can connect with us on social media such as X.com and our Facebook page.

-Disclaimer: Disabled World provides general information only.
-Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
-Any 3rd party offering or advertising on disabled-world.com does not constitute endorsement by Disabled World.
-View our Advertising Policy for further information.
-Please report outdated or inaccurate information to us.
+Disabled World provides general information only.
+The materials presented are never meant to substitute for qualified professional medical care, nor should they be construed as such.
+Funding is derived from advertisements or referral programs.
+Any 3rd party offering or advertising does not constitute an endorsement.